GUIDELINES FOR PROCURING EXPLOSIVES & EXPLOSIVE DEVICES

 - Approved Responsible Officer (ARO) Identification & Licenses

 Permits to import explosives and fireworks must be obtained from the relevant government agencies as EUCs for these items cannot be issued without such permits.
-For military purposes, request for explosives must be made by the relevant military authorities who are the end users.
+For military purposes, requests for explosives must be made by the relevant military authorities who are the end users.
 The Ministry of Mines and Solid Minerals is responsible for issuing licenses for explosives meant for use by construction companies.
-As an added security check, EUC application by individual companies will be forwarded to the Ministry of Mines and Solid Minerals who will authenticate such requests.
-Fireworks importation permit is issued by the Inspector General of Police.
+As an added security check, EUC applications by individual companies will be forwarded to the Ministry of Mines and Solid Minerals which will authenticate such requests.
+A fireworks importation permit is issued by the Inspector General of Police.

 Chemical Used for Explosives.